 |2001||tunnel for speleotherapy opened.|

-Near Prettau at the Rötkreuz, copper ores veins meet the surface at nearly 2000m asl.
-The veins are only 10m wide and more or less vertical, so only for a short time mining at the surface was possible.
-The later and deeper mines used horizontal tunnels from the valley to meet the ore.
+Near Prettau at the Rötkreuz, copper ores veins meet the surface at nearly 2000 m asl.
+The veins are only 10 m wide and more or less vertical, so only for a short time mining at the surface was possible.
+The latter and deeper mines used horizontal tunnels from the valley to meet the ore.

 The ore is rather low in copper, but because of the chemistry of the ore, the copper from here once had a very good quality.
 It was excellent for making fine wires.

 The vertical ore deposit made it necessary to go deeper and deeper as mining continued.
 The location in this mountainous area with its high precipitation, rain during summer and snow in the long winter, is the reason for high amounts of water inside the mine.
 Old documents tell that the miners had to remove two bags of water for one bag of ore.
 This became a true problem, so the miners started to build horizontal adits from the valley into the ore.
 They were slightly ascending into the mine and so they could be used to drain the mine without the need of work or energy.
+The water was just flowing out by gravity.
 But the deeper the mine got, the deeper the adits were and the longer they had to be.
-The second lowest adit, the St. Nikolas Herrenbau Stollen was already 1,000m long and the miners needed 88 years to build it (1611-1698) manually.
-The lowest adit, the St. Ignaz Stollen was built 1761 to 1804, although about 100m longer it took only 43 years to build, as the miners used gunpowder.
-Nevertheless the construction of this tunnels took several generations of miners and was an investment into a far future, which neither the miners nor the owner would see.
+The second-lowest adit, the St. Nikolas Herrenbau Stollen was already 1,000 m long and the miners needed 88 years to build it (1611-1698) manually.
+The lowest adit, the St. Ignaz Stollen was built 1761 to 1804, although about 100 m longer it took only 43 years to build, as the miners used gunpowder.
+Nevertheless, the construction of these tunnels took several generations of miners and was an investment into a far future, which neither the miners nor the owner would see.

-One tunnel of this mine is used for speleotherapy.
-The patients enter the mine with the same mine train, but it goes in about 100m further to the entrance of the therapy tunnel.
+One tunnel of this mine is used for speleotherapy, which they call Climate gallery.
+The patients enter the mine with the same mine train, but it goes in about 100 m further to the entrance of the therapy tunnel.
 This tunnel is equipped with a double door, to avoid any change in the air quality, which is absolutely pure without any dust or pollen.
-There are rest rooms and chairs for the patients.
+There are restrooms and chairs for the patients.
 The patients stay here for two hours every day, so they get sleeping bags to keep warm in the cool air.